Marvel’s Mentorship Crisis

 [The rise of fatherlessness in America from 1960-2012.
 Source: Fathers.com]

 In addition to fatherlessness, it’s hardly a secret that there tends to be hostility between boomers and millennials.
 With generations often despising each other, it really isn’t much of a surprise that these hostilities would spill over into the entertainment world.

 But what if there was an alternative?
 What if, as a society, we considered the good that can come from intergenerational friendships?
 Mentorship has been proposed as a means of combatting generational tensions in the workplace.
 If it has a positive effect in the workplace, isn’t it at least worth considering that it could have a positive impact in other areas, as well?

 Entertainment reflects culture, but it also shapes it.
 Marvel might do well to keep this fact in mind when they design their storylines.
 With fatherlessness on the rise, and hostility between generations reaching the point that it is referred to as “warfare,” perhaps it’s time for a superhero movie that has a positive portrayal of fatherhood and mentorship, demonstrating the lasting effects that good mentors can have on a person’s life.

 (You can find the original article here.)

-[Image Credit: Youtube.com]Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+[Image Credit: Youtube.com]Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!